nathany/go-poodr/README.md

     chapter2> go run gear1.go

+### 1. Object-Oriented Design

+(intro)

 ### 2. Designing Classes with a Single Responsibility

-* gear1.go defines a basic Gear with getters
+* `gear1.go` defines a basic Gear with getters
-* gear2.go introduces a new feature (and responsibility)
+* `gear2.go` introduces a new feature (and responsibility)
-* gear3.go hide instance variables (behavior in one place)
+* `gear3.go` hide instance variables (behavior in one place)
-* obscure.go depending on complicated data structures is bad
+* `obscure.go` depending on complicated data structures is bad
-* revealing.go isolating the incoming array
+* `revealing.go` isolating the incoming array
-* gear4.go extracting wheel as an internal structure
+* `gear4.go` extracting wheel as an internal structure
-* gear5.go a real Wheel with dependency injection
+* `gear5.go` a real Wheel with dependency injection

 ### 3. Managing Dependencies

-* 1-dependencies.go Gear knows too much about Wheel (actually a step back from gear5.go)
+* `1-dependencies.go` Gear knows too much about Wheel (actually a step back from gear5.go)
-* 2-duck-type.go We don't need a Wheel specifically, just an object that responds to Diameter()
+* `2-duck-type.go` We don't need a Wheel specifically, just an object that responds to Diameter()
-* 3-isolate-new.go Isolate instance creation (if you can't inject the dependency for some reason)
+* `3-isolate-new.go` Isolate instance creation (if you can't inject the dependency for some reason)
-* 4-isolate-messages.go Isolate external messages that could be vulnerable to change
+* `4-isolate-messages.go` Isolate external messages that could be vulnerable to change
-* 5-map-init.go Remove argument order dependencies (probably that the best way to accomplish this)
+* `5-map-init.go` Remove argument order dependencies (probably that the best way to accomplish this)
 * 6-gear-wrapper.go (skipped) A factory method to work with an unwieldy constructor.
-* 7-reverse-dependencies.go What if Wheel depends on Gear? (which is more stable)
+* `7-reverse-dependencies.go` What if Wheel depends on Gear? (which is more stable)

 ### 4. Creating Flexible Interfaces